What Is an Electric Violin?

 Kevlar, carbon, and glass-reinforced plastics are just a few of the non-traditional materials that can be used to make a modern electric violin.
 Solid-body electric violins can handle more string tension and have as many as eight strings thanks to the strength of modern materials.
 One of the most common five-string electric violin configurations is to add a low C-string, which gives the performer more range.

 On electric violins, the pickups are usually magnetic or, more commonly, piezoelectric.
 Magnetic pickups, like those used on electric guitars, require the violin to have strings with a metallic wrap or core.
-The physical vibrations of the strings are captured piezoelectric pickups, which transmit a high-impedance signal that requires an amplifier or preamplifier with appropriate input jacks.
-They are primarily used to capture vibrations generated the bridge and can be mounted on or within the instrument’s body.
+The physical vibrations of the strings are captured by piezoelectric pickups, which transmit a high-impedance signal that requires an amplifier or preamplifier with appropriate input jacks.
+They are primarily used to capture vibrations generated by the bridge and can be mounted on or within the instrument’s body.
 In order to produce more nuanced tones, sophisticated pickup systems employ several different pickup elements mounted in various locations on the instrument.